 A $25 billion settlement among 49 state attorneys general, federal regulators, and five banks was announced in 2012 (the national mortgage settlement) and, in early 2013, federal regulators announced a $9.3 billion settlement with 13 banks over the robosigning scandal and other abuses (the independent foreclosure review settlement).

 One company that was involved in the scandal, Bank Processing Services Inc., agreed in 2013 to pay $35 million in fines to resolve allegations over the company's involvement in the robosigning of documents from 2003 to 2009 and one person plead guilty to criminal charges relating to the scandal.

-Banks cannot legally foreclose on a house if the foreclosure paperwork is not in order.
-This means that if the affidavit a bank submits is false -- as any affidavit completed by a robo-signer would be -- the foreclosure should not go through.
+Banks cannot legally foreclose on a property if the foreclosure paperwork is not in order.
+This means that if the affidavit or other foreclosure document a bank submits is false—as any document completed by a robosigner would be—the foreclosure should not go through.

 Of course, the reality is that banks foreclosed on thousands of properties based on just such false affidavits and other documents.
 Once the issue was revealed, here's what happened: